 At the bottom of each post and page you can include sharing buttons for your readers to share your content across a range of social networks/services.

-To customize your blog’s sharing options go to the Settings → Sharing page in your dashboard.
+To customize your blog’s sharing options, go My Sites, then click Configure → Sharing in menu options.

 - Press This

 Customize Your Services

-There are a range of standard sharing services available.
-By default these are simply links to the sharing service.
+There are a range of sharing services available.
+By default, these are simply links to the sharing service that pre-load a new entry or update with the post or page details:

-However the buttons for Twitter, Facebook, Google+, LinkedIn, StumbleUpon, Reddit, and Pocket may also be displayed in “Official” mode.
-Official buttons will display the number of shares in real-time on your blog, as reported by the specific service, but may differ from the Share Stats within your Dashboard.
+The buttons for Twitter, Facebook, Google+, LinkedIn, Reddit, and Pocket may also be displayed in “Official” mode.
+Other than Twitter, official buttons display the number of shares in real-time on your blog as reported by the specific service.
+(Note that these may differ from the Share Stats within your Dashboard.)

 To enable the official buttons, go down to the Button style menu and select Official buttons.